(Return to Page 1)

 One single wine is produced at VIK.
 "All products of quality have focus," says Chief Winemaker Cristian Vallejo.
 "Think of Hermes or Apple."
 And with ambition akin to the likes of those iconic brands, Vik aims for this one variety to be christened Chile's first 100–point wine.

-Every single winery that enters the Santiago Adventures books is checked personally by Brian; for him, as well as for the winery owners, this is not just a job but a true passion.
-A typical tour consists of two to four people, often couples traveling together.
+Every single winery that enters the Upscape books is checked personally by Brian; for him, as well as for the winery owners, this is not just a job but a true passion.
+A?typical tour consists of two to four people, often couples traveling together.